400.10 Purpose of the DDPAS-4

 An individual who is being released from an acute care hospital for a medically prescribed period of recovery, not to exceed 120 days, and who is not a danger to self or others, may be determined to need 24-hour nursing convalescent care.

 - Complete intake for the individual and sign the Interagency Certification of Screening Results (HFS 2536) form, for NF payment.
-Prior to signing this form, the PAS agency must ensure that the individual is transferring from an acute care hospital for a medically prescribed period of recovery.
+Prior to signing this form, the ISC agency must ensure that the individual is transferring from an acute care hospital for a medically prescribed period of recovery.
 Clearly indicate on the HFS 2536 that the admission is for a period of convalescent care, not to exceed 120 days.

 - Must then monitor the individual's situation at 30-day intervals, or more frequently, if necessary.
-If the individual is recovering and will return to his or her residence within the 120 days, the PAS need not take further action.
-If the individual is not recovering, or for any reason cannot return to his or her permanent residence, the PAS agency must initiate and complete a level II assessment in order to secure permanent services by the end of the 120 days.
+If the individual is recovering and will return to his or her residence within the 120 days, the ISC need not take further action.
+If the individual is not recovering, or for any reason cannot return to his or her permanent residence, the ISC agency must initiate and complete a level II assessment in order to secure permanent services by the end of the 120 days.

 - Must check the DDPAS-2, Part III, the convalescent care option, along with the date of entry into the nursing facility, until permanent services are arranged.